meder411/Spherical-Package/README.md

 **Version: 1.0.0**

 This repository contains the backend code for [Mapped Convolutions](https://github.com/meder411/MappedConvolutions) and [Tangent Images](https://github.com/meder411/Tangent-Images).
 Is it installable as Python package, and is built around PyTorch.
-The mapped convolution operations as well as the resampling operations for tangent images are written in a mix of C++ and CUDA and wrapped as PyTorch modules,
+The mapped convolution operations as well as the resampling operations for tangent images are written in a mix of C++ and CUDA and wrapped as PyTorch modules.

 ## Requirements and Installation